 Bottom line

-We tend to associate any economic policy and military operation to politicians, economists, and military generals.
-Indeed, some countries failed due to an unfavorable political system though their geographical location and climate can serve as a powerful means to create an economic strength.
+We tend to associate any economic policy and military operation with politicians, economists, and military generals.
+Indeed, some countries failed due to an unfavorable political system, though their geographical location and climate can serve as a powerful means to create economic strength.
 One great example is Argentina, which has all the necessary resources and geographic location to operate a sustainable economic growth, however, due to political instability, the country suffers from a century of decline.

 Yet, geography, climate, and cultural differences have a huge impact on economic development and war strategy.
 Countries grow based on their own underlying economic strength, which comes as a result of geography, climate, and natural resources.